-Filters may not last as long as desired; some complaints of water odor returns after several weeks.
+Filters may not last as long as desired; some complaints that water odor returns after several weeks.
 May leak and/or reduce water pressure.

 Impressive faucet quality for the price.
-Components are high quality and design is compact to fit under smaller sinks.
+Components are excellent and design is compact to fit under smaller sinks.
 It also comes with an expansive 5-year warranty and lifetime guarantee.

 Newer to the market, so still ironing out some kinks.
 Design could make it somewhat cumbersome to change filters.

-Impressive, 10-stage filtration system w/alkaline-balancing component.
+Impressive 10-stage filtration system with alkaline-balancing component.
 Easy-to-follow installation instructions.
 Capable of producing up to 100 gallons daily.